Gospel of Judas: Responses and reactions

-Scholars are divided on the interpretation of the text.
-The first modern publication of the gospel contended that the text portrays Judas in a positive light, while other scholars have asserted that Judas is presented negatively.
-There is no consensus on how Judas is characterized in this gospel.

-There may be additional fragments of the gospel yet to be released.

-CNN TV series entitled "Finding Jesus – Faith, Fact, Forgery" featured The Gospel of Judas in its 3rd episode which was aired on March 15, 2015.
+A CNN TV series entitled "Finding Jesus – Faith, Fact, Forgery" featured The Gospel of Judas in its 3rd episode, which was aired on March 15, 2015.

 Uniqueness of the codex

-The president of the Maecenas Foundation, Mario Roberty, suggested the possibility that the Maecenas Foundation had acquired not the only extant copy of the Gospel, but rather the only known copy.
-Roberty went on to suggest that the Vatican probably had another copy locked away, saying:
+The president of the Maecenas Foundation, Mario Roberty, suggested that the Maecenas Foundation had acquired the only known copy of the Gospel, but not necessarily the only extant copy.
+Roberty went on to speculate that the Vatican Library probably had another copy locked away, saying:

 Roberty provided no evidence to suggest that the Vatican does, in fact, possess any additional copy.
 While the contents of one part of the Vatican library have been catalogued and have long been available to researchers and scholars, the remainder of the library is without a public catalogue, and though researchers may view any work within, they must first name the text they require, a serious problem for those who do not know what is contained by the library.
-The Pope responded on April 13, 2006:
+The Pope responded on 13 April 2006:

 Spokespersons say the Vatican does not wish to suppress the Gospel of Judas; rather, according to Monsignor Walter Brandmüller, president of the Vatican's Committee for Historical Science, "We welcome the [manuscript] like we welcome the critical study of any text of ancient literature."

 Even more explicitly, Father Thomas D. Williams, Dean of Theology at the Regina Apostolorum university in Rome, when asked, "Is it true that the Catholic Church has tried to cover up this text and other apocryphal texts?" answered, "These are myths circulated by Dan Brown and numerous conspiracy theorists.
 You can go to any Catholic bookstore and pick up a copy of the Gnostic gospels.
 Christians may not believe them to be true, but there is no attempt to hide them."